slatedocs/slate/source/index.html.md

 Stellar is a distributed ledger technology which allows anyone to build low-cost and fast financial services.
 This tutorial will walk you through some of its features and show you how to create a Venmo clone on top of Stellar.

-In Stellar, an entity like Venmo is called an `anchor`.
-When you are building an anchor, there are two suggested ways to build and maintain customer accounts:

-1. Maintain a Stellar account for each customer.
-2. Maintain a single Stellar account to transact on behalf of your customers and use the memo field to identify who is the recipient of each transaction.
+In order to maintain customer accounts, Stellar requires you to create some sort of organization.
+Think about it as a "Stellar company" but in Stellar Jargon, that is called an `anchor`.
+There are 2 ways to do this.
+Either you create Stellar accounts on behalf of customers or use the memo field of the transaction to operate on behalf of your customers/users.

 The [official documentation](https://www.stellar.org/developers/guides/anchor/index.html#customer-accounts) covers the second method but there is no documentation about the first one.